dvreeze/tryjava/README.md

 + In Java *fields* and *methods* are different; Scala treats "val" as a special case of "def" ("ignoring/hiding" fields)
 + In Java *methods* and *operators* are distinct concepts, but in Scala "operators" are just methods with different names

+Also, using *null* (null reference) in Scala is considered a bad practice.
+Scala has its *Option* type, like Java has its *Optional* type, but "nullability" in Java is part of the development experience.

 ### Ideas about programming in general

 In general, some things I find important in programming: